SRJC Forward

 What are Paths to Completion?

-Paths to Completion provide students with a clear, semester-by-semester sequence of courses and milestones that support completion of degrees and certificates according to their intent—full-time or part-time.
+Paths to Completion provide students with a clear, semester-by-semester sequence of courses and milestones that support completion of credit and noncredit certificates and degrees according to student intent—full-time or part-time.
 In this context, programs include majors and certificates.

 A student-facing view of faculty-approved sequences